drasi-project/drasi-platform/reactions/azure/storagequeue-reaction/README.md

 ## Output formats

-### Raw Format
+### Packed Format

-The raw query output format produces one message per source change that includes all changes to the result set and looks as follows:
+The packed format produces one message per source change that includes all changes to the result set and looks as follows:

 ```json
 {